 GTS-2 (Global Transmission Service)

-On 21 August ISS Commander Gennady Padalka performed a functional check and high-frequency calibration of a spectrum analyzer, which is part of the Global Transmission Service set of equipment.
-The spectrum analyser was used on 12 August in the Service Module to check for damage to feeder circuits of a Kurs antenna.
 The Global Transmission Service was temporarily deactivated on 31 May though negotiations with Russian representatives are ongoing for reactivation of the instrument and continuation of the so-called test mode.
 GTS will be tentatively a cooperative European-Russian experiment on ISS.
 This experiment is intended to test the receiving conditions of a time and data signal for dedicated receivers on the ground.
 The time signal distributed by the GTS has special coding to allow the receiver to determine the local time anywhere on the Earth without user intervention.
 The main scientific objectives of the experiment are to verify under real space operation conditions: the performance and accuracy of a time signal transmitted to the Earth’s surface from low Earth orbit; the signal quality and data rates achieved on the ground; measurement of disturbing effects such as Doppler shifts, multi-path reflections, shadowing and elevation impacts.